chainstack/docs/docs/developer-materials/asset-tokenization-on-ethereum.md

 To get from zero to an asset tokenization contract running on Ropsten, do the following:

-1. With Chainstack, create a [Public chain](/projects/public-chain) project.
+1. With Chainstack, create a [public chain](/key-concepts/public-chain-project) project.
 1. With Chainstack, deploy a Ropsten testnet node.
 1. With Embark, create a project and the contract.
 1. With Geth, create a new account.